meltingmedia/ResourceHider/README.md

 ## Information

-ResourceHider is currently (and always should be) in constant development.
+Resource Hider is currently (and always should be) in constant development.

 ## License